kubedb/docs/docs/guides/postgres/failure-and-disaster-recovery/failure_and_disaster_recovery.md

 - You create two data centers.
 Let's say one is in Singapore (client-serving) and the other is in London (disaster recovery cluster).
 - You create a client facing Postgresql Database using Kubedb in Singapore, and then create another Postgresql(as remote replica) in London.
-- Kubedb will connect this remote replica with the primary cluster (i.e Singapore) so that in case of a disaster in the Singapore cluster, you can promote the London cluster to serve the client faster.
+- Kubedb will connect this remote replica with the primary cluster (i.e., Singapore) so that in case of a disaster in the Singapore cluster, you can promote the London cluster to serve the client faster.

 For more information, follow [here](/docs/guides/postgres/remote-replica/remotereplica.md)